Little Conch Key

 Little Conch Key is an island in Monroe County, Florida, United States.
+Little Conch Key is also known as Walker's Island.

+History

+The first notable mention and use of the name Conch Key is by F. W. Gerdes in his Reconnaissance of the Florida Reefs and All the Keys in 1849, "The first islands between Duck Key and Viper Id.
+Long Key are named Conch Keys."
+This was in reference to Little Conch, at the time named Walker Key.

+Geography

 It is located in the middle Florida Keys.
 U.S. 1 (the Overseas Highway) crosses the key at approximately mile marker 62.2, between Duck Key and Conch Key.
 It is part of the census-designated place of Duck Key.

-Little Conch Key is also known as Walker's Island.